jmaxwilson/vscode-povray/README.md

 Modify the POV-Ray Extension Settings in VS Code to set the Library Path to `~/povray/include`

 ![Screenshot of POV-Ray Library Path Option](https://raw.githubusercontent.com/jmaxwilson/vscode-povray/master/images/vscode-povray-settings-library-path.png)

+## Known Issues

+- On Windows using **Powershell** as the integrated terminal, if the `outputPath` setting has a path with a space in one of the path names ("`./out put`", "`C:\pov\my scenes\output`"), POV-Ray fails to honor the output path or fails to render.
+Spaces in path names work properly on all other supported platforms and terminals.

 ## Links